Lagrangian cobordism and tropical curves: Rational equivalence

-\begin{proof} In the situation of Proposition \ref{prop:support_compactifies}, we have an analytic curve given by the union of those one-dimensional irreducible components of $\scrE_V \subset (\bP^1)^{an} \times Y(B)$ which contain the ends (i.e. whose tropicalizations map to a neighbourhood of infinity in $\R\times B$).
+\begin{proof} By Proposition \ref{prop:support_compactifies}, we have an analytic curve given by the union of those one-dimensional irreducible components of $\scrE^0_V \subset (\bP^1)^{an} \times Y(B)$ which contain the ends (i.e. whose tropicalizations map to a neighbourhood of infinity in $\R\times B$).
 Since $V$ has multiplicity one ends, this curve intersects the fibre over $0 \in (\bP^1)^{an}$ in the points $y_j^-$ and the fibre over $\infty \in (\bP^1)^{an}$ in the points $y_j^+$ by the proof of Proposition \ref{prop:support_not_empty}.
 The result follows. \end{proof}

-\begin{rmk} If $V$ has ends of higher multiplicity, it is still true that the intersection of $\scrE_V$ with the fibre over $0/\infty$ is the union of points $y_j^-/y_j^+$ with multiplicities (cf. Remark \ref{rmk:fibre_mult}).
-However these may be isolated points of $\scrE_V$, in which case we can draw no conclusion about rational equivalence.
-We are only able to show that they are transverse intersections of a one-dimensional component of $\scrE_V$ with the fibre over $0/\infty$ if the ends have multiplicity one. \end{rmk}
+\begin{rmk} If $V$ has ends of higher multiplicity, it is still true that the intersection of $\scrE^0_V$ with the fibre over $0/\infty$ is the union of points $y_j^-/y_j^+$ with multiplicities (cf. Remark \ref{rmk:fibre_mult}).
+However these may be isolated points of $\scrE^0_V$, in which case we can draw no conclusion about rational equivalence.
+We are only able to show that they are transverse intersections of a one-dimensional component of $\scrE^0_V$ with the fibre over $0/\infty$ if the ends have multiplicity one. \end{rmk}